akka/akka/akka-docs/rst/java/http/routing-dsl/directives/future-directives/completeOrRecoverWith.rst

 route passed to this directive is only executed if the given future completed with a failure, exposing the reason of failure as a extraction of type ``Throwable``.

-To handle the successful case manually as well, use the :ref:`-onComplete-` directive, instead.
+To handle the successful case manually as well, use the :ref:`-onComplete-java-` directive, instead.

 Example
 -------